ikaaagstn/simple_tax_revenue_calculator/README.md

 ## Example

 Input 3 orders, and the program automatically calculates the tax and revenue.
+Total revenue is Rp 600,000 and total tax is Rp 60,000.

 ```
 Welcome to the Tax and Revenue Calculator